Despicable Me 2: Plot

-At the Cinco de Mayo party, Gru follows Eduardo and discovers that he is indeed El Macho.
-Having faked his death, El Macho has hired Dr. Nefario, and had abducted most of Gru's Minions, using the stolen PX-41 mutagen to transform them into an army of indestructible and savage purple beasts.
-El Macho plans to launch rockets full of the evil Minions into major cities to dominate the world.
-He offers Gru the chance to team up with him, but Gru walks away with the girls.
-Suspicious, El Macho sends an evil Minion, Kevin, after them.
+At the party, Gru follows Eduardo and discovers that he is indeed El Macho.
+Having faked his death and with Nefario as his assistant, El Macho has kidnapped most of Gru's Minions and used the mutagen to mutate them into purple mindless and indestructible monsters, intent on using them to conquer the world.
+El Macho offers Gru the chance to team up with him, but Gru becomes terrified and leaves with his daughters, including Margo, who was recently dumped by Antonio.
+Suspicious, El Macho sends one of the mutated Minions, Kevin, after them.

-Lucy, having decided to disobey orders and return home to Gru, arrives at the party right after Gru leaves.
-Realizing that Lucy and Gru are working for the AVL, El Macho kidnaps her.
-Dr. Nefario witnesses this and informs Gru of the situation.
-Gru infiltrates El Macho's fortress with two of his own disguised Minions, but the evil Minions see through the disguise and attack them.
-Meanwhile, Kevin breaks into Gru's house and attacks Margo and Agnes.
-They lure him to Gru's lab, where Dr. Nefario arrives with an antidote and turns Kevin normal again.
-Dr. Nefario puts the antidote in Gru's jelly reserves, and he and the girls hurry to Gru's aid.
-Gru, Dr. Nefario, the girls, and the surviving Minions use jelly guns to restore all the other evil Minions to their normal state.
-El Macho threatens to kill Lucy, and uses the PX-41 to become a monster himself, but is defeated by Gru and Dr. Nefario.
+Lucy, having decided to disobey orders and return home, arrives at the party right after Gru leaves.
+Realizing that Gru and Lucy are working for the AVL, El Macho holds Lucy hostage; this is witnessed by Nefario, who subsequently informs Gru of the situation.
+Gru infiltrates El Macho's fortress with the help of two Minions in disguise, but the mutated Minions discover and attack them.
+Meanwhile, Kevin sneaks into Gru's house and attacks Margo and Agnes.
+They lure him to Gru's lab, where Nefario arrives with an antidote to reverse Kevin's mutation.
+Nefario laces Gru's jelly with the antidote.
+He, the girls, and the remaining Minions hurry to Gru's aid and cure the mutated Minions.
+El Macho, distraught, threatens to murder Lucy by sending her into the volcano where he previously faked his death and uses the mutagen himself to battle Gru, but Gru and Nefario defeat him.

-Gru starts to rescue Lucy from El Macho's TNT-loaded shark rocket, but El Macho's pet chicken Pollito launches it, sending them toward a volcano.
-Lucy accepts Gru's invitation for a date, and they jump into the ocean before the rocket explodes in the volcano.
-147 dates later, Gru and Lucy get married, giving Margo, Edith, and Agnes a mother.
+Gru attempts to free Lucy from the rocket she is tied to, but El Macho's pet chicken, Pollito, activates it.
+Before the rocket enters the volcano, Lucy accepts Gru's invitation for a date and they jump into the ocean to escape.
+Months later, after going on 147 dates, Gru and Lucy get married, and Lucy becomes the girls' adoptive mother.